 Hauling a trailer may be part of your job, part of your hobby, or just an occasional jaunt to pick up some materials.
 Regardless of why you haul, safe trailering is paramount.
 One of the single most overlooked aspects of trailering is the brakes.
-Where most people are more concerned about how fast the tow vehicle will be able to pull the loaded trailer, the real concern is getting that load slowed down.
-Using the tow vehicle’s brakes alone works in many situations, but there is a better way—trailer brakes with an electronic trailer brake controller.
+Where most people are more concerned about how fast the tow vehicle will be able to pull the loaded trailer, the real concern is getting that load slowed down or stopped.
+Using the tow vehicle’s brakes alone works fine in many situations, but there is a better way—trailer brakes with an electronic trailer brake controller.
+Here’s an overview of how to install electronic trailer brake controller on a common vehicle.

 Trailer Brake Types

-There are two main types of trailer brakes, hydraulic and electric.
-Hydraulic brakes are just like the ones on your car, a hydraulic master cylinder pushes fluid to the pistons on the wheel hubs on each axle, operating the brake pads, slowing down the trailer.
-These are commonly found on boat trailers and some others.
+There are two main types of trailer brakes: hydraulic and electric.
+Hydraulic brakes (also known as surge brakes) are just like the ones on your car – a hydraulic master cylinder pushes fluid to the pistons on the wheel hubs on each axle, operating the brake shoes or pads, slowing down the trailer.
+These are commonly found on boat trailers and rental trailers.
 They are operated by inertial force.
 When the tow vehicle slows down, the trailer pushes forward on the ball hitch.
 The hydraulic systems are mounted to the tongue of the trailer, as the trailer pushes forward, a pushrod operates the master cylinder.
 This means that the trailer brakes only work when the tow vehicle slows down.
+It also means extra steps have to be taken to reverse a trailer with this type of brakes or else the trailer wheels will lock up.
 That is all fine and dandy under normal circumstances, but what about emergency situations?

 Electric trailer brakes operate under a similar principle to an emergency brake, only they are not cable operated, rather a magnetic piston pulls when energized, operating the brakes.
-These are connected to the vehicle through a trailer brake controller, which is connected to the vehicles braking system.
+Typically electric trailer brakes are drum brakes which keeps things simple.
+The hydraulic wheel cylinder is replaced by the magnet otherwise braking function is the same as any other drum brake system.
+These electric drum brakes are connected to the vehicle through a trailer brake controller, which is connected to the vehicles braking system.
 Older systems required hydraulic lines be tapped into the vehicle’s brakes, but that is no longer necessary.
 Today’s brake controllers are all electronic and connect to the brake light switch.

 There are two types of these controllers, time-delay and proportional.
 Inertia controllers use both an electric connection to the brake switch and a built-in inertia gauge that meters out the braking power.
 These provide smooth braking response as the controller reacts just like the vehicle; if you stomp on the brakes, the trailer brakes are instantly applied.
 If you are gently cruising to a stop, the trailer brakes are not used much if any.
 The end result is better braking efficiency.
 The installation of proportional controllers is more difficult, as they must be mounted within specific angles and be tuned to the vehicle.
 They also cost more.